babel/notes/2017-01/jan-06.md

 ### Issues/PR Discussions

-- After we added Discourse (Community Discussion) in https://github.com/babel/babel.github.io/pull/875 we’ve been getting generic support questions rather than a discussion about that specific page - we should indicating a message to use slack/github issue for help.
+- After we added Discourse (Community Discussion) in https://github.com/babel/babel.github.io/pull/875 we’ve been getting generic support questions rather than a discussion about that specific page - we should add a message to use slack/github issues for help.
 - https://github.com/babel/babel/pull/5057 (mention-bot -> OK)
 - https://github.com/babel/babel.github.io/pull/1047 (community resources page website -> No for now)
   - Hard to maintain ourselves; maybe just add to https://github.com/dustinspecker/awesome-babel?